1965 Kentucky Wildcats football team

 The 1965 Kentucky Wildcats football team represented the University of Kentucky in the Southeastern Conference during the 1965 NCAA University Division football season.
-The Wildcats scored 202 points while allowing 160 points, finishing 6-4 overall, 3-3 in the SEC.
+The Wildcats scored 202 points while allowing 160 points, finishing 6–4 overall, 3–3 in the SEC.

-Season

 Rick Norton and Sam Ball were chosen as team captains.

-Kentucky opened with a 7-0 win at Missouri.
-Missouri finished the season ranked #6 in the nation, with a record of 8-2-1.
+Kentucky opened with a 7–0 win at Missouri.
+Missouri finished the season ranked #6 in the nation, with a record of 8–2–1.
 Kentucky entered Week 2 of the season ranked #10 in the country.

-The second game was a 16-7 win against Ole Miss.
+The second game was a 16–7 win against Ole Miss.
 Kentucky advanced to a #6 ranking in the AP poll.

-A loss at Auburn (23-18) was followed by a 26-24 win against Florida State.
-A 31-21 loss at LSU was followed by a 28-10 win over Georgia and a 28-8 victory over West Virginia.
+A loss at Auburn (23–18) was followed by a 26–24 win against Florida State.
+A 31–21 loss at LSU was followed by a 28–10 win over Georgia and a 28–8 victory over West Virginia.
 Kentucky then was ranked again in the AP poll, at #10.

-Next was a 34-0 win over Vanderbilt.
+Next was a 34–0 win over Vanderbilt.
 Kentucky retained its #10 ranking in the AP poll.

 At that point Kentucky was offered a bid to the Gator Bowl but turned it down, hoping for a better bowl invitation.
-However, star quarterback Rick Norton suffered a broken leg in the next game, which ended up being a 38-21 loss at Houston, and a 19-3 loss to Tennessee left the Wildcats with a 6-4 record and no bowl game.
+However, star quarterback Rick Norton suffered a broken leg in the next game, which ended up being a 38–21 loss at Houston, and a 19–3 loss to Tennessee left the Wildcats with a 6–4 record and no bowl game.